Tag: snowbird winter

 Source: EPH Tracking

-Although the states of Arizona and Florida are slightly more expensive than the national average, Florida's cost of living index edged out Arizona.
-Arizona's Cost of Living Index is 111.5 and Florida's score is lower at 102.8.
+The Cost of Living Index indicates Texas is better due to Florida's slightly more expensive rate than the national average.
+Florida's Cost of Living Index is 102.8 and Texas's score is lower at 92.7.
 Information included here is the most current "Composite Cost of Living Index 2024 Annual Average" published by the Missouri Economic Research and Information Center.

 For comparison, the State of Hawaii has the highest cost of living index with a whopping 186.9 and the state with the lowest score for 2024 is West Virginia at 84.1.
 My home state of Indiana is a reasonable 90.5 which is similar to Michigan's 90.4 and Iowa at 89.7.
 Other cold weather Midwestern states have scores as follows: Wisconsin, 97.0; Minnesota, 95.1; Illinois, 94.4; Ohio, 94.2 and Missouri, 88.7.